82% OF MARKETERS PLAN TO INCREASE THEIR USE OF FIRST-PARTY DATA

 The tension in brand building

-In his 2020 CX report, John Meada explains the tension at the heart of brand building today by highlighting the difference of pace between improving marketing (fast) and improving products and services (slow).
+In his 2020 CX report, John Meada explained the tension at the heart of brand building today by highlighting the difference of pace between improving marketing (fast) and improving products and services (slow).
 Modern brand building manages and utilises this tension; unearthing ideas and efficiencies to improve both parts of your business, more quickly.
 For example, understanding the data created by customers as they use your products and services will help you understand how to exceed people’s expectations and what your point of difference is against your competition.
 Whilst listening to your marketing data will ensure your products and services respond to people’s needs and motivations.

 Unearthing powerful stories